galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 # Importing the Data

-Now we have a general understanding of our data we can import it into Galaxy and start processing it!
+Now we have a general understanding of our data we can import it into Galaxy and start processing it! (**If you imported the data from Zenodo earlier you can skip the next step**)

 > <hands-on-title>Upload data to Galaxy</hands-on-title>
 >